vallgroup/Torque-Theme/plugins/torque-us-states/README.md

 ### Added

+- React App for filtering posts
+- Shortcode with TinyMCE form for selecting post type for the app
+- Filter for deciding which post types to show a state selector metabox on
 - US State CPT
-- Filter for deciding which post types to show a state selector metabox on
-- React App for filtering posts
-- Shortcode with TinyMCE form